EmoFlowView Articles

 Research Evidence

-Sleep deprivation and amygdala reactivity study - 60% higher emotional response (PMC, 2022)
+Sleep deprivation and amygdala reactivity - 60% greater reactivity (Yoo et al., Current Biology, 2007)

 Anger and emotion regulation meta-analysis - 81 studies on anger/suppression link (Scientific Reports, 2025)

-Anger attacks prevalence in depression - 62.5% in recurrent depression (Journal of Affective Disorders, 2004)
+Anger attacks in bipolar versus recurrent depression - 62.5% in recurrent depression (2011)

-Sources: Gottman Institute - The Anger Iceberg model, PMC/NIH - Acute sleep deprivation disrupts emotion, cognition, inflammation, and cortisol (2022), Scientific Reports - Anger and emotion regulation strategies meta-analysis (2025)
+Sources: Gottman Institute - The Anger Iceberg model, Current Biology - The human emotional brain without sleep (Yoo et al., 2007), Scientific Reports - Anger and emotion regulation strategies meta-analysis (2025)

-Discover What's Really Behind Your Anger with EmoFlow
+Discover What's Really Behind Your Anger with EmoFlow-AI

 Figuring out hidden emotions on your own is hard - especially when anger is actively clouding your judgment.
-That's where EmoFlow's approach becomes valuable.
+That's where EmoFlow-AI comes in.
 When you do a check-in, you start with the emotion wheel to pinpoint exactly what you're feeling among 130 emotional states.
 Then comes the key insight: the Action Tendency question asks what you want to do right now - approach, withdraw, attack, or freeze.
-Here's where EmoFlow helps with mixed emotions you might not recognize on your own.
+Here's where EmoFlow-AI helps with mixed emotions you might not recognize on your own.
 If you select 'frustrated' but your impulse is to attack, the AI notices this mismatch and explores what might be underneath.
 Maybe it's actually hurt from feeling dismissed, or fear of not being good enough.
 This mood tracker app learns your patterns over time - noticing that your anger spikes on Mondays after difficult meetings, or correlates with poor sleep.
-The emotion tracker builds a picture of your emotional landscape, helping you see connections you'd miss on your own.
-You don't have to figure out how to control anger through willpower alone when you can understand its source instead.
+The emotion tracker builds a picture of your emotional landscape, helping you see connections you'd miss alone.
+EmoFlow-AI helps you understand what your anger is signaling, instead of just trying to push it down.

 • Mismatch Exploration identifies when your impulse doesn't match your stated emotion